ls1intum/Artemis/docs/user/plagiarism-check.rst

 Continuous Plagiarism Control
 -----------------------------------------

-In this section, we explain the automated flow of the continuous plagiarism control (CPC) and presents actions taken by from different Artemis users.
+In this section, we explain the automated flow of the continuous plagiarism control (CPC) and present actions taken by different Artemis users.

 Automated Flow
 ^^^^^^^^^^^^^^